SughoshDixit/SughoshDixit/README.md

 <br />

 ### Hi 🙋‍♂️,
-### I'm an ardent Liverpool F.C fan !!
+### Sughosh here !!
 Welcome to my github readme!!!

 #### - 🔭 Astronomy  is Interesting,
+#### - 🔭 Bharat's(India) History has been interpreted and propagated in the worst of the ways possible.

 <br />